Your Expert Guide to Service Dogs Ontario – 2023 Edition

 service dogs ontario

-In this captivating guide, we’re about to embark on a journey through the world of service dogs in Ontario, exploring it from various angles.
-Whether you’re a landlord or tenant, an employer, an employee, a business owner, a devoted family member, a community member, an aspiring service dog handler, or just someone curious to learn, this guide is tailor-made for you.
+In this guide, we’re about to embark on a journey through the world of service dogs in Ontario, exploring it from various angles.
+Whether you’re a landlord or tenant, an employer, an employee, a business owner, a devoted family member, a community member, an aspiring service dog handler, or just someone curious to learn, this guide is for you.

 In Ontario, people with disabilities are protected under the following laws:

-1. Blind Persons Rights ActOpens in a new tab.
+1. Blind Persons Rights Act

-2. Accessibility for Ontarians With Disabilities ActOpens in a new tab.
-(AODA)
+2. Accessibility for Ontarians With Disabilities Act (AODA)

-3. Human Rights CodeOpens in a new tab.
+3. Human Rights Code

-Cracking the Code: Defining Service Animals in Ontario
+Defining Service Animals in Ontario

-Under the Customer Service Standard of the AODA,Opens in a new tab.
-(The Accessibility for Ontarians with Disabilities Act) an animal is considered a service animal if:
+Under the Customer Service Standard of the AODA, (The Accessibility for Ontarians with Disabilities Act) an animal is considered a service animal if:

 1. It can be identified via visual indicators, like a harness or a vest; or…